sevenysw/MathGeo2018/README.md

 Reference:

-S. Beckouche, J. Ma*, Simultaneously dictionary learning and denoising for seismic data, Geophysics, 2014, 79 (3), A27-A31.
+Beckouche S, Ma J. Simultaneous dictionary learning and denoising for seismic data[J].
+Geophysics, 2014, 79(3):A27-A31.

 * DDTF3D: